 For example by showing patients that their daily breakfast of juice, cereal, milk and a piece of toast has 21 teaspoons or cubes of sugar, you can then show them how bacon and eggs with black coffee has zero.
-This provides a powerful reason to change.
+This provides a powerful visual to encourage change.

 Empowering them with substitutions

 Some patients will immediately understand the sugar comparison but may be confused about what to eat instead.
 Ask them what they typically eat in a day and give them an easy substitution.

 - If breakfast is usually cereal, juice, and toast suggest eggs, bacon, and coffee (with cream, if necessary for palatability) instead.

 - If lunch is a sandwich with deli meat, how about salad with sliced chicken or steak and extra virgin olive oil as the dressing instead?

 - If dinner is often a meat with a starch like pasta, potatoes, or rice, tell them to have as much meat as they like and fill the rest of the plate with green vegetables or salad.
 They can even try adding cauliflower rice, zucchini noodles, or other starch substitutions.

 - If between-meal snacks or after-meal desserts are stumbling blocks, recommend eliminating the soft drinks, junk food, and sugary desserts and suggest drinking sugarless tea, coffee or water and snacking on nuts and cheese.
 Berries with unsweetened whipping cream or full fat yogurt can substitute for a sugary dessert.